Dre Campbell Farm

 14 Natural Ways to Get Rid of Thrips on Plants

-A closer inspection through a magnifying glass confirms a worrying infestation of plant-feeding thrips.
+A closer inspection through a magnifying glass may confirm a worrying infestation of plant-feeding thrips.
 If you are an organic gardener, there are many natural ways to get rid of this pest problem.

 1. Soap and Water

-You can also pour any leftover soapy water around the base of plants to kill off the developing nymphs (larvae).
+If the infestation is advanced, a pump sprayer may be better for outdoor plants.
+You can also pour any leftover soapy water around the base of the plants to kill the developing nymphs (larvae).

 2. Spinosad